DionisiyGr/network-speed-test/README.md

 ```

 ## Note
-Result for GetNetworkSpeed is struct which contains 2 fields - Download speed and Upload speed (Fast supports jusn upload) in kbps
+Result for GetNetworkSpeed is struct which contains 2 fields - Download speed and Upload speed (Fast supports just download) in kbps.
+"Fast" service returns download speed for different urls, so resut would bu just average number.